Electric Scooter Buying Guide [11 Critical Tips To Avoid Overpaying And Making A Wrong Choice]

 Your electric scooter supports your weight

-Most electric scooters today support maximum weights of at least 220 lbs / 100 kg.
-Half of all scooters can carry up to 265 lbs / 120 kg.
+Most electric scooters can support 220 lbs / 100 kg, and half can carry 265 lbs / 120 kg.

 If you are on the heavier side, you will have to get a scooter for heavy adults.